 The requirements in clause 5.2.3.2.1 shall apply to this component with the following difference.

-The signature result container shall include the augmented signature result container.
+It shall include the augment signature result container.

 7.2.3.2.2 XML component

 The element for implementing the signature results container shall be the ResultsForOneSignature element as specified in clause 5.2.3.2.1.2.
 The requirements specified in clause 5.2.3.2.1.2 shall apply for this element with the following differences: